younginspiration/TestWiki_Bot/README.md

-IMPORTANT NOTICE : THIS CODE IS NOT UPTO DATE AND DOES NOT HANDLE ERRORS, USE WITH CAUTION
+IMPORTANT NOTICE : THIS CODE DOES NOT HANDLE ERRORS, USE WITH CAUTION Note : Since I run my bot locally on my own machine, I don't use environment variables that's why you see that I hard coded the username and password in this code.

 This bot generates an inactivity report for administrators, bureaucrats, interface administrators, and non-steward suppressors on TestWiki.
 It checks the last activity of users in these roles and categorizes them based on their activity status.
 The report is then posted to https://testwiki.wiki/wiki/Activity